 When you’re in class, you’re surrounded by other students who share a similar interest in the subject.
 Strike up a conversation while waiting in line for your lecture or discussing homework after class.
 You can also ask a classmate to form a study group, which will give you a chance to get to know them better outside of class.

 Student clubs and organisations are a great way to meet people who share your interests.
 Check with your student services, union, or guild for a list of clubs on offer and how to get in contact with them.
 Participating in student activities can also help you gain leadership skills and expand your network.

 Take a language course

-Find the local hangouts
+Find local hangouts

 Attend local events

-Join a sports club
+Join a local sports club

 Use your interests